Callisto (moon): Name

-Callisto is named after one of Zeus's many lovers or other sexual partners in Greek mythology.
+Callisto, like all of Jupiter's moons, is named after one of Zeus's many lovers or other sexual partners in Greek mythology.
 Callisto was a nymph (or, according to some sources, the daughter of Lycaon) who was associated with the goddess of the hunt, Artemis.
 The name was suggested by Simon Marius soon after Callisto's discovery.
 Marius attributed the suggestion to Johannes Kepler.

 However, the names of the Galilean satellites fell into disfavor for a considerable time, and were not revived in common use until the mid-20th century.
 In much of the earlier astronomical literature, Callisto is referred to by its Roman numeral designation, a system introduced by Galileo, as Jupiter IV or as "the fourth satellite of Jupiter".

-There's no established English adjectival form of the name.
+There is no established English adjectival form of the name.
 The adjectival form of Greek Καλλιστῴ Kallistōi is Καλλιστῴος Kallistōi-os, from which one might expect Latin Callistōius and English *Callistóian (with 5 syllables), parallel to Sapphóian (4 syllables) for Sapphōi and Letóian for Lētōi.
 However, the iota subscript is often omitted from such Greek names (cf. Inóan from Īnōi and Argóan from Argōi), and indeed the analogous form Callistoan is found.

 In Virgil, a second oblique stem appears in Latin: Callistōn-, but the corresponding Callistonian has rarely appeared in English.
 One also sees ad hoc forms, such as Callistan, Callistian and Callistean.